Nandan1567/Trip-Control/frontend/README.md

-# Catalogue-management-system
+# Cab Allocation System

-Users will be able to create a product.
-A product has parameters like Brand, Category and Specifications.
-Products can be viewed on a listing page with filters of Brand and Category.
+Real time rides can be requested by customers on the system, which can be accepted by available drivers (who don’t have an ongoing trip).
+Whichever driver picks up gets to serve the user.
+Ride is completed after the customer ends it.

-Further explanations and assumptions:
+Further explanation and assumptions:

-1. Categories have a tree structure - similar to that of Amazon / Flipkart.
-2. Each product can have multiple specifications.
-Specification params - Key, Value & Unit.
-Eg. Key - Length, Value: 30 , Unit - cm can be a specification for a scale.
-3. Category breadcrumb should be displayed on the product page.
-4. Product, Brand and Category names must be unique.
+1. Each customer can request only one ride at a time.
+2. Each driver can accept / serve only one ride at a time.
+3. Every ride has 3 status - requested, accepted & done..

 ### Prerequisites